ibmruntimes/vsam.js/README.md

 * The first argument is a callback function containing an error object if the delete operation failed.
 * Usage notes:
-  * The record under the current position of the file cursor gets deleted.
+  * The record under the current position of the dataset cursor gets deleted.
   * This will usually be placed inside the callback of a find operation.
 The find operation places the cursor on the desired record and the subsequent delete operation deletes it.

-## Deallocating a vsam file
+## Deallocating a vsam dataset

 ```js
 vsamObj.dealloc((err) => { /* Handle error. */ });